den-materials/intro-mongoose/readme.md

 ###Create: Building and Creating Documents

-If you want to build a new `Book` in memory you can just do the following:
+If you want to build a new `Book`, you can just do the following:

 ```javascript
 var book = new Book({title: "Alice's Adventures In Wonderland"});